daler/blender-for-3d-printing/manual/interface/transforms.rst

     * Move, rotate, scale the cube to get used to the controls

-        * Note where your mouse cursor is when you initiate a transform.

     * Note the changing numbers in the lower left corner of the 3D View

     * Use :kbd:`Ctrl-Z` to undo and get the cube back to the origin.